DRINKING CITATION ATTORNEY

 Although the criminal consequences of these charges carry serious and significant penalties, you should also not discount the possibility that school disciplinary penalties can also severely impact you and your future.

 Our Lawyers Can Help

-The Philadelphia criminal defense attorneys at Krasner & Long bring decades of experience in handling a wide variety of criminal issues including underage drinking arrests, and they understand the unique responsibility of representing young people facing criminal charges.
+Philadelphia criminal defense attorney Lloyd Long bring decades of experience in handling a wide variety of criminal issues including underage drinking arrests, and they understand the unique responsibility of representing young people facing criminal charges.
 Our attorneys are particularly skilled in minimizing the consequences for college students, graduate students, and young professionals.